Hassan-Dev23/Hassan-Dev23/README.md

-- 👋 Hi, I’m @Hassan-Dev23
+# 👋 Hi, I’m Muhammad Hassan

-- 👀 I’m interested in Android Development.
+- 👨‍💻 I’m an Android Developer
+- 🎓 Undergraduate in Computer Sciences (ADP CS)
+- 📱 I can build Android apps using modern tools and technologies
+- 🤝 Ready to become your application developer
-- 🌱 I’m currently learning ...
+- 🌱 Currently learning and improving my skills every day
-- 💞️ I’m looking to collaborate on open source projects.
+- 💞️ Looking to collaborate on open source projects
-- 📫 You can reach me through email m.ha77an99@gmail.com.
+- 📫 Reach me at: m.ha77an99@gmail.com

 <!---
 Hassan-Dev23/Hassan-Dev23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.